ngxp/store-service/README.md

 ```
 The selector needs to be a __function__.

 Be sure to use correct typing for the property inside the `StoreService`.
-If a parameter is required inside the selector function it also has to be required in the property typing.
+If a parameter is required inside the selector function it has to be required in the property typing.

 ```ts
 export function selectBookById(id: number) {